LSMeetei/MnMultimodal/README.md

 - Translation of the English text in Manipuri, Hindi and German.
 - Audio recording of the Manipuri text by the native speakers.

-Version 1: English Text and Images are collected from a local newspaper Imphal Free Press using a web-scrapper built in-house.
+**Version 1:** English Text and Images are collected from a local newspaper Imphal Free Press using a web-scrapper built in-house.

-Version 2: Versio 1 + Manipuri Text and Images are collected from a local newspaper Huiyen Lanpao.
+**Version 2:** Versio 1 + Manipuri Text and Images are collected from a local newspaper Huiyen Lanpao.

 A sample dataset is provided for reference.

+Please fill up [this form](https://forms.gle/qFkhEuTWF8V75yPn6) for a request to access the data and other supplementary files